Square Enix Shareholder Question the Company’s Relationship with Sweet Baby Inc.

 Some believe that the game didn’t do well because it tried too hard to be inclusive.

-This could be the reason why Square Enix shareholders might have raised those questions to prevent such failures.
+This could be the reason why Square Enix shareholders might have been contentious and raised questions to prevent such failures.

 In the end, this whole situation shows how tricky it is to change the gaming world.
 Everyone wants good games, but people disagree on what makes a game good.
 It’s a puzzle that Square Enix and other game makers are still trying to solve.